 When an OSHA violation is reported, an employer may be faced with fines or the cost of fixing the violation.
 Unfortunately, there are employers who will take out their dissatisfaction at these expenses on the employee who reported the violation.
 Reporting employees may suddenly find themselves without a job.
 This is referred to as retaliation, and it is illegal.

-You Cannot Be Fired For Reporting An OSHA Violation
+Were You Fired After Reporting An OSHA Violation?

 You reported an OSHA violation and suddenly found yourself out of work.
 It is likely that your employer tried to mask the retaliatory termination.
 Perhaps you were told that the termination was the result of some sort of infraction.
 Maybe it was a minor infraction that would not otherwise lead to termination.
 Maybe no infraction actually happened and false allegations have been made against you.

 The attorneys of Kennard Law, P.C., understand that it is no coincidence that your termination quickly followed your report of an OSHA violation.
-Our experience allows us to get to the truth and gather the evidence necessary to prove your employer's wrongdoing.
-We will help you get your job back or get you compensation.
+As skilled OSHA retaliation attorneys in Houston, our experience allows us to get to the truth and gather the evidence necessary to prove your employer's wrongdoing.
+We will strive to help you get your job back or get you compensation.

 Contact The Proven Attorneys Of Kennard Law, P.C.

-Call us toll free at 855-KENNLAW or contact us via email to discuss a retaliation claim with one of our experienced Texas attorneys.
+Call us at (855) 499-4514 to discuss a retaliation claim with one of our experienced attorneys.
 Se habla español.
-We have office locations in Houston, San Antonio, El Paso, Harlingen, Austin and Washington, D.C.